seumoose/CFG-Instructor-Example/README.md

 To finish off the installation of Sublime Text, navigate to **Preferences -> Key Bindings** and paste `{"keys": ["alt+shift+f"], "command": "reindent", "args": {"single_line": false}}` in to the right-hand window.
 This allows for auto-indentation (I'll talk about this at greater lengths later on) which will make any html produced much more readable simply by pressung `Alt + Shift + f`.

+_Note:_ If you're following the CF:G guide and decie to use [Atom](https://atom.io/ "Atom"), an easy to install package for code indentation can be found [here](https://atom.io/packages/atom-beautify "Atom Beautify").

 ## Installing a GitHub Desktop Client
 Later on in the course we will start using GitHub so it's a good idea to have everything prepaired in advance.